Shopping areas in Amsterdam

 Kalverstraat and Leidsestraat

-The two main shopping streets in Amsterdam’s city centre are the Kalverstraat and the Leidsestraat.
-Of the two, the Leidsestraat has the more exclusive shops like Filippa K, Karen Millen, Paul Warmer and Shoebaloo.
-The Kalverstraat is home to all the shops you would expect to find in a large European city, like H&M, Zara, Esprit, Urban Outfitters, Pull & Bear and UNIQLO.
+The two main shopping streets in Amsterdam’s city centre are Kalverstraat and Leidsestraat.
+Of the two, Leidsestraat has the more exclusive shops like Filippa K, Karen Millen, Paul Warmer and Shoebaloo.
+Kalverstraat is home to all the shops you would expect to find in a large European city, like H&M, Zara, Esprit, Urban Outfitters, Pull & Bear and UNIQLO.
+Don't miss this guide to exploring Dam Square and The Royal Mile for a guide on what to visit in this popular part of central Amsterdam.

 Spiegelkwartier